The Bankrate promise

 |Discover||18 months of interest||6 months of interest||6 months of interest|

-To calculate the amount you’ll pay in early withdrawal penalties, you need to find how much interest you earn each day or month, then multiply it by the number of days/months of interest you forfeit.
+To calculate the amount you’ll pay in an early withdrawal penalty, determine how much interest you’re earning in a day or a month, and then multiply that amount by the number of days or months of interest you forfeit.

 When is it a good idea to make an early withdrawal on a CD?

-One scenario when an early withdrawal makes sense is if you need the money to cover an emergency expense.
-If your car breaks down or you’re facing a medical bill you can’t pay, it’s often better to take the hit and use the money in your CD to pay the bill.
+One example would be when you need the money to cover an emergency expense.
+If your car breaks down or you’re facing a medical bill you can’t otherwise pay, it’s often better to take the hit and use the money in your CD to pay the bill.
 Not paying the emergency expense could cost you more than a CD penalty: It could end up costing you interest and damage your credit.